 Additionally, UCF offers a variety of merit-based scholarships to incoming FTIC (first-time-in-college) students that are distributed over four years and range from:

-- NOTE: FTICs are encouraged to apply for admission to UCF between September and November of their senior year for priority scholarship consideration.
+NOTE: The Scholarship Priority Deadline for FTIC students is November 1.
+FTIC students should submit a complete application for admission, including the application fee or waiver, SPARK Form and official SAT, ACT or CLT test scores by this date for priority scholarship consideration.
 Scholarship funding is limited.
-The Scholarship Committee reviews admitted FTICs until all scholarship funding has been allocated.
-Scholarship funding for FTICs is usually exhausted by mid-January for the incoming summer and fall classes.
+The Scholarship Committee reviews admitted FTIC students until all scholarship funding has been allocated.
+Scholarship funding for FTIC students is usually exhausted by mid-January for the incoming summer and fall classes.

 Here are some awards we have available: